calledude/SpotifyVolumeExtension/README.md

 # SpotifyVolumeExtension

-This branch includes changes made to the SpotifyAPI-NET Library.
-My fork can be found [here](https://github.com/calledude/SpotifyAPI-NET).
+This repo includes the SpotifyAPI-NET Library with a few changes/tweaks.
+My fork of it can be found [here](https://github.com/calledude/SpotifyAPI-NET).
 The .dll is however included for your convenience.

 Makes Windows respect volume-button input when Spotify is running.